Welcome to today's edition of the Rush 24-7 podcast.

 I'm not talking about the political content of it now.

-I'm talking about the randomness, the disconnectedness, the uh random dots floating in space that don't really connect to each other, but in their mind they do.
+I'm talking about the randomness, the disconnectedness, the random dots floating in space that don't really connect to each other, but in their mind they do.

-This is the symptom of a drug addled kind of mind.
+This is the symptom of a drug-addled kind of mind.

 Forget the political content.